cased27/academicTranscripts/JSnotes.md

 * To add an actual backslash to the code you would do a double backslash “Hello world. \\” will produce: “Hello World. \”

-<u>Length Property</u>: every string has a length property, starts counting at 1
+<ins>Length Property</ins>: every string has a length property, starts counting at 1

 * `“my favorite number is: 1234”.length` is 27 characters long (includes spaces)